sighupio/gatekeeper-policy-manager/README.md

 #### AWS IAM Authentication

-If you want to use a Kubeconfig with IAM Authentication, you'll need to customize GPM's container image because the IAM authentication uses external AWS binaries that are not included by default in the image.
+If you want to use a kubeconfig with IAM Authentication, you'll need to customize GPM's container image because the IAM authentication uses external AWS binaries that are not included by default in the image.

 You can customize the container image with a `Dockerfile` like the following: